-Attraction of the Week: Standin’ on the Corner Park in Winslow
+Attraction of the Week: Standin’ on the Corner Park in Winslow, Arizona

-Standin’ on the Corner Park is a popular road stop destination amongst fans of the classic 1970’s Eagles song “Take it Easy (co-written by Glenn Frey and Jackson Browne).
-Winslow, Arizona, a small town 60 miles east of Flagstaff just off of Route 66, is most famous for being mentioned in this classic rock tune, which has been featured in the Rock N’ Roll Hall of Fame’s list of “500 songs that shaped rock and roll.”
+Standin’ on the Corner Park is a popular road stop destination amongst fans of the classic 1970’s Eagles song “Take it Easy” (co-written by Glenn Frey and Jackson Browne).
+Winslow, Arizona, a small town 60 miles east of Flagstaff just off of Rt 66, famously was mentioned in this classic rock tune.
+The Rock N’ Roll Hall of Fame’s list of “500 songs that shaped rock and roll” included the catchy tune.

-Almost everyone remembers the catchy lyrics as soon as the town’s name is mentioned.
-It’s hard not to sing along to the catch tune as it comes on the radio.
+Almost everyone remembers the catchy lyrics as soon as they hear Winslow.
+It’s hard not to sing along to the catchy tune as it comes on the radio.